changmw/chang-cantontese-input/foxpro/readme.txt

-Programs written in Foxpro for DOS, Foxpro for Windows and Visual Foxpro
+Programs written in Foxbase, Foxpro for DOS, Foxpro for Windows and Visual Foxpro